 This information will be furnished at the request of interested parties.
-The District does not ordinarily supply telephone numbers or birth information, but regulations require that the District provide this information if requested unless parents have asked in writing that it not be given.
+The District does not ordinarily supply telephone numbers or birth information, but the regulations require that the District provide this information if requested unless parents have asked in writing that it not be given.
 In that case, the District is not allowed to release the student's name and other directory information for programs, honors or awards.

 Parents wishing any of the information withheld must notify the school in writing within 15 days of this annual public notice.
-Parents of students enrolling at any other time of year shall also after appeal ment to give the written notice if they wish to withheld any or all of the be granted two weeks after enrollment to give the written notice if they wish to withhold any or all of the directory information from publications.
+Parents of students enrolling at any other time of year shall be granted two weeks after enrollment to give the written notice if they wish to withhold any or all of the directory information from publications.
 In the past, this information has been requested by military recruiters, businesses and political groups.